- About the Library Project

 If you hold the rights to a book that was scanned as part of the Library Project, you're welcome to transfer it to the Partner Programme.
 A portion of pages will become browsable to users and you'll be able to add a link to your own website.
-If you're not yet participating in the Partner Programme, please apply to join first.
-Once you have an account, you can send your transfer request to our support team.
+Send your transfer request to our support team.

 How much more of my book will be viewable if I add it to my Partner Programme account?

 In order to provide a positive browsing experience on Google Books, we currently ask that at least 20% of the book be browsable.
-You're welcome to make more available if you wish, all the way up to setting your book to be fully browsable and even enabling free PDF downloads.
+You're welcome to make your book fully browsable if you wish and can even enable free PDF downloads.